BitBalloon/middleman-homepage/source/blog/2014-03-27-ara-t-howard-on-static-sites-dynamic-content-and-creativity.md

 **Mike:** Pulling in dependencies?

 **Ara:** Yeah, I mean basically the middleman site generator it's linear, its primarily  a single threaded, it could be much faster, I guess is all I'm saying.
 But some site generators are faster.
 There's a lot of competitors in that space right now.
-But in any case we generate the site and then user just gets a couple of emails, some robots check in their content, there bit of content and push it to to BitBallon, So that gives us all the properties that i was looking for which is the thing is super easy to tweak for the people who tweak websites.
+But in any case we generate the site and then user just gets a couple of emails, some robots check in their content, there bit of content and push it to to BitBalloon, So that gives us all the properties that i was looking for which is the thing is super easy to tweak for the people who tweak websites.
 Which is front end engineers.
 They can hack with impunity because they can preview locally or they can review the site in any way, shape or form, right anything can serve static HTML, they have no barrier to playing because there's no fear that lets just say what they did is oh my gosh you're crying over the MO data and it an N+1 query, so you just make the build take a minute longer.
 Well that's not ideal but who cares.
 This isn't happening in real time or you know one of those pages goes boom, but it doesn't take the app down. if when we build it doesn't work, but it's not an error that the enduser is going to see a 500 of a website for example.
 So they don't have to worry about database layers, asset pipe lines any of ths they basically have a site generator, they have data, its all HTML, CSS and Javascript and that's it.

 **Mike:** If only what it meant when it's a what you see is what you get.